rsdoiel/rsdoiel.github.io/blog/2020/05/25/Dynamic-types.md

 By R. S. Doiel, 2020-05-18

+This is the eighth post in the Mostly Oberon series.
+Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit holes I will inevitably fall into.

+## Dynamic Types in Oberon

 Oberon-7 is a succinct systems language.
 It provides a minimal but useful set of basic static types.
 Relying on them addresses many common programming needs.
 The Oberon compiler ensures